Rishab057/OnlineLearningToRank/README_poisoning_attacks.md

 This repository contains the code, that we used to show the robustness of DBGD/MGD based algorithms.

+**attacker_weights** folder contains the weights file of the attacker for 4 datasets.
+Additional weight files can be added here depending on the dataset (num. of features).
+These files are read in the **utils/attacksimulation.py**.

 Usage
 -------
 To run the code to generate experimental results you can simply run the attack.sh script.
 This script in turns calls another script present in the scripts/Poisoning_attacks directory.
 Four scripts are provided there depending on the algorithm and the learning rate decay.